RyanDeBarros/Quasar/Quasar/.quasar/user_manual.md

 * Maximize with ALT+ENTER.
 * Fullscreen with F11.
-* Exit maximize/fullscreen state with the same combo, or with ESCAPE.
+* Exit maximize/fullscreen state with the same combo.

 ## Palette panel